Dismiss Modal

 • For pain relief, suck on ice cubes or frozen fruit pops, eat ice cream or sherbet, and drink cold liquids.

-• If you have sleep apnea, talk with your healthcare provider before taking any opioid medicines or medicine with codeine.
+• If you have sleep apnea, talk with your doctor before taking any opioid medicines or medicine with codeine.

 • Smoking irritates the surgery site.
 If you smoke, this is a good time to stop.
-Talk with your healthcare provider about help with quitting.
+Talk with your doctor about help with quitting.

-• Don't do heavy exercise, lifting, or straining for 2 weeks, or as directed by your healthcare provider.
+• Don't do heavy exercise, lifting, or straining for 2 weeks, or as directed by your doctor.

 Follow-up care

-• Increasing pain not controlled by pain medicines
+• You have increasing pain that's not controlled by pain medicines.

-• Signs of dehydration: very dark urine, less urine, dry mouth
+• You have signs of dehydration, such as very dark urine, less urine, or a dry mouth.

 Call 911